dubgeiser/aoc2023/README.md

 ### Day 9
 I assume there a bunch of (ML) algo's for predicting the next element in a sequence

+### Day 13
+Bit ugly with the separate `CheckGrid()` call.
+Part 2 took a while, because of reference to the slices in `isPerfectReflection()` and the `calcLines()` calculation was not sufficient to count the 1-off mirroring correctly, so I rewrote it from scratch...

 ### Day 20
 Design-wise, I'm not too happy with the general Module struct.
 I'd much rather have FlipFlop and Conjuctions structs, that support the same interface Module.